Quick Take

 The Question Most People Should Ask First

-And if you want a wall display too?
-Sense's Hub mode turns any tablet into a dedicated family calendar - mount an old iPad on the kitchen wall and you've got the same always-visible experience without buying single-purpose hardware.
+The wall display is just a tablet in a fixed location.
+Sense's Hub mode turns any tablet into a dedicated family calendar that rotates through your schedule, chores, reminders, and photos.
+Mount an old iPad on the kitchen wall with a $20 mount and you've got the same always-visible experience the Skylight gives you.

 How Sense Compares (Honest Assessment)